ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 The PCB can connect to a rotary encoder or three button membrane switch, a DS3231 RTC module or other I2C device, a DCF77-receiver module or other device that receives pulses and a LDR to measure light intensity to control the brightness of the LED-strip.

 The SK6812 RGBW LED-strip operates at 5V.
-Nut the data signal from the Nano is only 3.3V.<br> I tried to use optocouplers to amplify the data signal from 3.3V to 5V but failed. see here: https://ednieuw.home.xs4all.nl/ElecProj/OptoSK6812/OptocouplerSK6812.html<br>
+But the data signal from the Nano is only 3.3V.<br> I tried to use optocouplers to amplify the data signal from 3.3V to 5V but failed. see here: https://ednieuw.home.xs4all.nl/ElecProj/OptoSK6812/OptocouplerSK6812.html<br>
 For level switching the 74HCT125 level shifter is used.
 It has four ports and I adapted the design of the PCB it can use the other three ports on the IC for other uses. <br>